 This didn't make sense to me at the time.

-After all my back felt fine though so I dismissed this and instead decided to give myself a total rest over the summer in the hope of returning fresh for the new season.
+So being a know it all I dismissed his advice and instead decided to give myself a total rest over the summer in the hope of returning fresh for the new season.

 I knew best right?

-And after 8 weeks of no running or football, when I went for my first pre-season jog I felt like a million dollars.
+And after 8 weeks of no running or football (which was hell for me) I went for my first pre-season jog.

-I was back and I was delighted.
 I couldn’t wait to get stuck into the real pre-season training with the rest of the lads the following week.